 * Lou Gehrig just missed out on this list.
 The Hall of Famer had three three-homer games and hit at least three home runs another time, when he had a four-home run game on June 3, 1932.

-The Reds' Joey Votto, the Giants' Andrew McCutchen and Mookie Betts of the Red Sox are the only active players with three three-homer games.
-Corey Seager, Ryan Braun, Miguel Cabrera, Yoenis Cespedes, Chris Davis, Encarnacion, Adrian Gonzalez, Evan Longoria, Manny Machado, Kendrys Morales, Carlos Gonzalez and Victor Martinez are the active players with two.
+Who's next?
+Among active players, the Reds' Joey Votto, Giants' Andrew McCutchen and Indians' Edwin Encarnacion have three three-homer games.
+Corey Seager, Ryan Braun, Miguel Cabrera, Yoenis Cespedes, Chris Davis, Adrian Gonzalez, Evan Longoria, Manny Machado, Kendrys Morales, Carlos Gonzalez and Victor Martinez are the active players with two.
 Including postseason, Adrian Beltre and Pablo Sandoval also have two such performances.

 Chad Thornburg is a reporter for MLB.com based in Los Angeles.